MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 #### Things to prepare for Code Retreat

-On the Day Must Have:
+On the day must have:

 - Print Conways Game of Life Rules on a4 paper for hand out (at least 1 per person)
 - Print Conways Game of Life Poster (2 or 3 for the wall)